Join Here | Log In

 What causes m6A methylation?

 The METTL3 and METTL14 enzymes ‘write’ or attach the methyl group onto the mRNA at specific spots.
-The m6A writers, called RNA methyltransferases, are enzymes that transfer a methyl group to an RNA.[ref]
+These m6A writers, called RNA methyltransferases, are enzymes that transfer a methyl group to an RNA.[ref]

-Enough with writers – let’s get on to the main topic, FTO:
+Enough with writers – let’s get on to the main topic, FTO and erasing the mRNA methyl markers.

 Erasing the m6A markers: FTO

-Just like some writers are adding the methyl groups, there are eraser proteins that can remove the m6A methylation.
+Methyl writers are adding the methyl groups, and eraser proteins remove the m6A methylation.
 These ‘erasers’ are called m6A demethylases (enzymes that remove the methyl group from m6A).

 In some situations, erasing the m6A methylation then allows the mRNA to become the protein.
 The eraser can ‘turn up the volume’ of the protein in this way.
-But in other situations, erasing the methyl group can alter the stability of the mRNA.
+In other situations, erasing the methyl group can alter the stability of the mRNA.
+So this isn’t always like flipping the ‘on’ switch.

 Researchers have found two main m6A erasers: ALKBH5 and FTO.